Edward Zorinsky

-Edward Zorinsky (November 11, 1928 – March 6, 1987) was an American businessman and politician who served as a Democrat in the U.S. Senate from 1976 until his death in 1987.
+Edward Zorinsky (November 11, 1928 – March 6, 1987) was an American businessman and politician who served as a Democrat in the United States Senate from 1976 until his death in 1987.
 He represented Nebraska and had previously served as mayor of Omaha, elected as a Republican.
 He was the first Jewish person elected to statewide office in Nebraska.

 Early life and career

 Zorinsky was born and raised in Omaha.
 His parents were Sonia and Hymie Zorinsky, both Russian Jewish immigrants.
 He attended Saunders and Rosehill elementary schools and graduated from Central High School in 1945.
 Zorinsky attended the University of Minnesota from 1945 to 1946 and Creighton University from 1946 to 1948 before completing his studies at the University of Nebraska, where he received a Bachelor of Science degree in chemistry and zoology in 1949.

 For twenty-three years, Zorinsky worked in the wholesale tobacco and candy business.
 He also served in the U.S. Army Reserve from 1949 to 1962.
 He enrolled at Harvard University in 1966 to pursue his graduate work, and later served as a member of the Nebraska Judicial Qualifications Commission from 1968 to 1971 and of the Board of Directors for Omaha Public Power District from 1969 to 1973.
 From 1973 to 1976, he served as Mayor of Omaha.
 He earned a great deal of popularity due to his response to a blizzard and a series of tornadoes that hit Omaha in 1975.